Niki Vincent: Commissioner for Equal Opportunity in South Australia

 Vincent and her team subsequently established a Restorative Engagement program for SAPOL and delivered a three-year monitoring and advisory program to provide guidance and audit their implementation of the 38 recommendations in the report.

 Vincent also conducted an independent review into the organisational culture in relation to gender diversity and inclusion in South Australia's Metropolitan Fire Service.
 The review found that female officers had suffered bullying, harassment and discrimination in the workplace.

 She also undertook an independent review of policy and infrastructure to prevent and respond to sexual harassment and sexual assault at the University of Adelaide in 2017 and a follow-up audit of the implementation of its 42 recommendations in 2019.

 During her term as South Australian Equal Opportunity Commissioner, Vincent was outspoken about issues such as sexual harassment, violence against women, LGBTIQ discrimination, racism, disability discrimination, and diversity and inclusion, as well as the lack of funding for her office.

 Chief Executive Officer of the Leaders Institute of South Australia

-Prior to her appointment as SA Commissioner for Equal Opportunity, Vincent served as Chief Executive Officer of the Leaders Institute of SA from 2004-2016, a leadership development organisation she established and grew.
-In this role, she developed and delivered the Governor’s Leadership Foundation Program and other programs for senior leaders across the business, government, university and not-for-profit sectors to build ethical and adaptive leadership capacities.
+Prior to her appointment as SA Commissioner for Equal Opportunity, Vincent served as chief executive officer of the Leaders Institute of SA from 2004 to 2016, a leadership development organisation she established and grew.
+In this role, she developed and delivered the Governor's Leadership Foundation Program and other programs for senior leaders across the business, government, university and not-for-profit sectors to build ethical and adaptive leadership capacities.

-In addition, she held concurrent appointments as a Member of the SA Remuneration Tribunal, Chair of Community Leadership Australia, board member of Time for Kids, Chairperson of the Voices of Women Board, and Member of the Institute for Educational Leadership, the Higher Education Council of SA and the Premier’s Roundtable on Sustainability.
+In addition, she held concurrent appointments as a Member of the SA Remuneration Tribunal, Chair of Community Leadership Australia, board member of Time for Kids, Chairperson of the Voices of Women Board, and Member of the Institute for Educational Leadership, the Higher Education Council of SA and the Premier's Roundtable on Sustainability.